Paris Commune: Radicalisation of the Paris workers

 The Commune resulted in part from growing discontent among the Paris workers.
 This discontent can be traced to the first worker uprisings, the Canut revolts (a canut was a Lyonnais silk worker, often working on Jacquard looms), in Lyon and Paris in the 1830s.
 Many Parisians, especially workers and the lower-middle classes, supported a democratic republic.
 A specific demand was that Paris should be self-governing with its own elected council, something enjoyed by smaller French towns but denied to Paris by a national government wary of the capital's unruly populace.

 Socialist movements, such as the First International, had been growing in influence with hundreds of societies affiliated to it across France.
 In early 1867, Parisian employers of bronze-workers attempted to de-unionise their workers.
 This was defeated by a strike organised by the International.
 Later in 1867, a public demonstration in Paris was answered by the dissolution of its executive committee and the leadership being fined.
 Tensions escalated: Internationalists elected a new committee and put forth a more radical programme, the authorities imprisoned their leaders, and a more revolutionary perspective was taken to the International's 1868 Brussels Congress.
 The International had considerable influence even among unaffiliated French workers, particularly in Paris and the large cities.

 The killing of journalist Victor Noir incensed Parisians, and the arrests of journalists critical of the Emperor did nothing to quiet the city.
-The German military attaché, Waldersee, wrote in his diary in February: "Every night isolated barricades were thrown up, constructed for the most part out of disused conveyances, especially omnibuses, a few shots were fired at random, and scenes of disorder were taken part in by a few hundreds of persons, mostly quite young".
-He noted, however, that "working-men, as a class, took no part in the proceedings."
+The German military attaché, Alfred von Waldersee, wrote in his diary in February:"Every night, isolated barricades were thrown up, constructed for the most part out of disused conveyances, especially omnibuses, a few shots were fired at random, and scenes of disorder were taken part in by a few hundreds of persons, mostly quite young".He noted, however, that "working-men, as a class, took no part in the proceedings."
 A coup was attempted in early 1870, but tensions eased significantly after the plebiscite in May.
 The war with Prussia, initiated by Napoleon III in July, was initially met with patriotic fervour.